prmello/sync_files/README.md

 ```

 # Authors
-This script are developed by Paulo Ricardo de Mello and Anderson Arthur Nuss.
+This script was developed by Paulo Ricardo de Mello and Anderson Arthur Nuss.

 # Contact
 E-mail: paulo.mello@outlook.com